 The questions buyers and answer engines actually ask.
 Each answer is the same one we would give in a sales call.

 Generic AI tools are point-solutions — a copywriter, a bid optimizer, a dashboard.
-The AAAT is an operating model: four AI agents with defined roles, defined hand-offs to the human strategist, and defined responsibilities to the client.
+The AAAT is an operating model: 13 AI agents with defined roles, defined hand-offs to the human strategist, and defined responsibilities to the client.
 The AAAT replaces the always-on labor an agency would otherwise staff with junior team members, while a senior strategist keeps the relationship.

 No. The AAAT replaces the always-on labor that traditional agencies staff with juniors.
 Every AdMax engagement is owned by a senior strategist who sets the plan, picks up the phone, and signs off on the work the AAAT ships.
 The AAAT pages the strategist when something material moves — the strategist decides what to do about it.